Ferrero and Nutella, Pride of Alba

 Nutella was invented in Alba.
 Photo by Mikael Stenberg

 That same year Ferrero developed Pocket Coffee, a chocolate shell filled with real liquid espresso coffee, a technique similar to the one of Mon Chéri.
-In 1969 Tic Tac mints saw the light and eight years later the summer-iced-tea Estathé came out.
+In 1969 the Tic Tac mints saw the light and eight years later the summer-iced-tea Estathé came out.
 Finally, in 1982 Ferrero Rocher golden wraps made it one of the most exported pralines across all continents.

 Ferrero Rocher